All About Financial Services Sales Agents

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Related Job Titles for this Occupation:

 - Business Banker

-There were about 375,700 jobs for Financial Services Sales Agent in 2016 (in the United States).
+In the United States, there were 375,700 jobs for Financial Services Sales Agent in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Financial Services Sales Agent by 2026.
 The BLS estimates 38,000 yearly job openings in this field.

 The states with the most job growth for Financial Services Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 How Much Does a Financial Services Sales Agent Make?

 The salary for Financial Services Sales Agents ranges between about $34,360 and $208,000 a year.